-The purpose of these additional procedures is to act as an alternative to the beank insolvency procedure or, as the case may be, the beank administration procedure in relation to an English Bank that is also an investment bank.
-In other words, in circumstances where a failing English Bank would otherwise have been put into the beank insolvency procedure, it could, if it is also an investment bank, be put instead into sepecial administration (beank insolvency).
+The purpose of these additional procedures is to act as an alternative to the Bank Insolvency Procedure or, as the case may be, the Bank Administration Procedure in relation to an English Bank that is also an investment bank.
+In other words, in circumstances where a failing English Bank would otherwise have been put into the Bank Insolvency Procedure, it could, if it is also an investment bank, be put instead into Special Administration (Bank Insolvency).

-Similarly, in circumstances where an English Bank that is a residual bank under the Banking Act 2009-would otherwise have been put into the bBank aAdministration pProcedure, it could, if it is also an investment bank, be put instead into sSpecial aAdministration (bBank aAdministration).
+Similarly, in circumstances where an English Bank that is a residual bank under the Banking Act would otherwise have been put into the Bank Administration Procedure, it could, if it is also an investment bank, be put instead into Special Administration (Bank Administration).

-Regulation 3(3) makes it clear that an investment bank that is an English Bank may not be put into investment bank special administration, but may be put into special administration (bank insolvency) or special administration (bank administration), with eligible depositors may not be put into Investment Bank Special Administration, but may be put into Special Administration (Bank Insolvency) or Special Administration (Bank Administration), as appropriate.
-Schedule 1 to the Regulations governs sSpecial aAdministration (bBank iInsolvency).
-Schedule 2 governs sSpecial aAdministration (bBank aAdministration).
+Regulation 3(3) makes it clear that an investment bank that is an English Bank with eligible depositors may not be put into Investment Bank Special Administration, but may be put into Special Administration (Bank Insolvency) or Special Administration (Bank Administration), as appropriate.
+Schedule 1 to the Regulations governs Special Administration (Bank Insolvency).
+Schedule 2 governs Special Administration (Bank Administration).

-The detailed operation of each procedure is governed by the Investment Bank Special Administration (England and Wales) Rules 2011

-The the Investment Bank Administration Rules are comparable to the provisions of the Insolvency Rules 1986 that apply to the administration of a company.
+The detailed operation of each procedure is governed by the Investment Bank Special Administration (England and Wales) Rules 2011 198240 (the Investment Bank Administration Rules).
+The Investment Bank Administration Rules are, for present purposes, comparable to the provisions of the Insolvency (England and Wales) Rules 19862016 that apply to the administration of a company.
 Part 2, Chapter 2 of the Rules governs the procedure for applying for a special administration (bank insolvency) order.
 Part 2, Chapter 3 of the Rules governs the procedure for applying for a special administration (bank administration) order.
-The remaining Rules apply in relation to both procedures (and also to investment bank special administration, Investment Bank Special Administration, as discussed in Annex 2).
+The remaining Rules apply in relation to both procedures (and also to Investment Bank Special Administration, as discussed in Annex 2).